teegre/pow/README.md

 [PowerText] is a LISP-like functionnal programming language written in Python 3.6.
 My first intention was to write a scripting language to create simple text animations in a terminal.
 Basically the language needed to have functions to move the cursor on the screen and to print some text.
 Even though the focus is on lists, strings, and functions, [PowerText] has the basic features of any programming language and can be used for other purposes (I guess...).
 It also can be extended if needed.

-#1.
-SYNTAX
+# 1. SYNTAX

 Similar to LISP, but parentheses have been replaced by square brackets.
 So for adding 2 and 2, just type: [+ 2 2]  which should return 4.

 ## 1.1 Types

 There are five different types in [PowerText]:

 - string: "Abc" or 'Abc'
 - number: 123, 123.456 (integer or float)
 - list: (1 2 3)
-- boolean: true or false
+- boolean: true, false
 - null

 ## 1.2 Variable assignment

 Function «set».

   [set b "Hello, World!"]

 Note that every function returns a value so it is possible to nest functions inside functions.